twse/random-stuff/README.md

 ## Steps useful to bulk import names to Mozilla's credits list
 Follow these steps only if you don't need to fill in the Google Docs form or if Google Docs does not work.

-1. Clone the **mozilla/community-data** repository with any Git client, using the Git protocol.
+1. Clone the **mozilla/community-data** repository with any Git client.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
-3. Save the file in .csv encoded in Unicode.
+3. Save the file as .csv (csv stands for comma separated value).
 4. Add the contents to names.csv file: `echo file.csv >> ../names.csv` (replace **file.csv** with the filename, e.g. czilla.csv is a list of contributors for the old Mozilla Czech community)
 5. Commit the new file with the added names: `git commit ../names.csv -m 'message'` (replace **message** with the commit message)